A detailed preview, origin, synopsis, chapter by chapter outline and description of the concept and contents of Ugonna Wachuku's up-coming new book:

 Synopsis:

-In the third part of the book every other American State tells an uplifting story connected to the country and its people plus natural endowments.
+In the third part of the book, every other American State tells an uplifting story connected to the country and its people plus natural endowments.
 Each story flows into the other in poetic harmony.
-In the epilogue, the American eagle remembers Julia Ward Howe and her outstanding "Mine eyes have seen the glory of the coming of the Lord" soulful poem and stirring song and what it means for the United States of America.
+In the epilogue, the American eagle remembers Julia Ward Howe and her outstanding "Mine eyes have seen the glory of the coming of the Lord" soulful poem and stirring song and what it means for United States of America.
 With love and heart-felt humaneness, Eagle enjoins the Union and people of the land of the free and home of the brave to be calmly prepared to talk the talk, walk the talk and do the talk of being courageous, focused and caring enough to soulfully recognize when the humane need arises for the people and their leaders to compassionately help that wounded traveler on the road to Jericho.

-In American Galaxy, Ugonna Wachuku weaves humane, inspiring, loving, empowering, passionate, reflective and hopeful creative labyrinths with nature’s moving patterns clad in imaginative, spiritual, political, historical, contemporary, poetic, cultural, soulful, educational and spellbinding dimensions to write an original and stirring theatrical spectacle of a story in celebration of the people and the land of the free and the home of the brave – the United States of America!
+In American Galaxy, Ugonna Wachuku weaves humane, inspiring, loving, empowering, passionate, reflective and hopeful creative labyrinths with nature’s moving patterns clad in imaginative, spiritual, political, historical, contemporary, poetic, cultural, soulful, educational and spellbinding dimensions to write an original and stirring theatrical spectacle of a story in celebration of the people and the land of the free and the home of the brave – United States of America.

 With American Galaxy, Wachuku has established a whole new world of creative paradigm and inspiration, out of the ordinary insight and thoughtful encouragement.
-In the book, each American State is a character, and plays out their parts from the dramatic opening, through the introduction to Dawn on Colorado, all the way to the epilogue.
+In the book, each American State is a character, and plays out their parts from the dramatic opening, through the introduction; to Dawn on Colorado, all the way to the epilogue.
 The American eagle as eagle one and Ugonna, as eagle two are also characters in the story.
 Indeed, American Galaxy is a fascinating story that holds life enriching bounties and lessons for everyone – young and old.
 Wachuku captures his book’s essence this way:

 Contents Outline: